Composers: Mick

 If you want the answer, there is only one

-Only one (the only one)
+Only one (The only one)

-Her flesh is smooth and supple and velvet as
+Her flesh is smooth and supple and velvet as the night

-Her eyes are shot with diamonds, a mouth full
+Her eyes are shot with diamonds, a mouth full of delight

 There's a goddess in the doorway

-Asking how much can I take
+Asking how much, how much can I take

 And it looks like she's heading my way